r4pt0s/journey_of_a_cart/slides.md

 - Add "Modify cart" button to the account/order/edit page or redirect to checkout/confirm directly
 - Store the current order ID in the user session on finalize order button click
 - Check if a order ID is stored in the user session if yes, cancel old order before creating new one
-- If customer reaches the final order page, finially drop the cart from data store
+- If customer reaches the final order page, finally drop the cart from data store

 </v-clicks>